 Who Uses MDMA/Ecstasy?

-Ecstasy first became popular with mostly Caucasian users at all-night rave parties, concerts, and music festivals, where people used 1–2 tablets to postpone fatigue and dance energetically for hours.
-The drug is also commonly used by celebrities, including rappers and other music performers, increasing its appeal to young people influenced by pop culture.
+Ecstasy first became popular with mostly White people at all-night rave parties, concerts, and music festivals, where people would use 1–2 tablets to postpone fatigue and dance energetically for hours.
+The drug was also commonly used by celebrities, including rappers, rockstars, and other musicians, increasing its appeal to young people who were easily influenced by pop culture.

 For the most part, ecstasy remains popular as a club drug.
-It is used at nighttime dance parties attended by young people between 18 and 29 years old.
-One survey in New York City revealed that 70% of club-going young adults in this age group reported lifetime illicit drug use, and 22% reported recent use of club drug.
-[8] The average cost of the drug is $20–$30 per pill, making it more expensive than many other illicit drugs.
+It is used at late-night dance parties attended mostly by young people between the ages of 18 and 29 years old.
+One survey in New York City revealed that 70% of club-going young adults in this age group reported lifetime illicit drug use and 22% reported recent use of a club drug.
+Ecstasy was the main club drug used, followed by cocaine, LSD, ketamine, crystal meth, and GHB.
+[11] This is despite the fact that the average cost of ecstasy is $20–$30 per pill, making it more expensive than many other illicit drugs.

 MDMA/Ecstasy Addiction and Abuse Statistics